Fiberglass fly rods have seen a revival in recent years. We’ll give you an overview of what’s out there and what to look for.

 History of Glass Fly Rods

 It was back in the 1940s that manufacturers began making fly rods out of fiberglass.
 Back then the standard were bamboo fly rods and fiberglass made for a cheap alternative.
-The new fiberglass fly rods offered durability and were much more lightweight than their wooden counterparts.
+The new fiberglass rods offered durability and were much more lightweight than their wooden counterparts.

 Why Choose a Fiberglass Rod Today?

 The positive side of this kind of action is the fact that you “feel” the cast much more and can make very delicate presentations.
-Hence I love using a glass rod for fishing small dry flies to rising fish for example.
+Hence I love using a glass one for fishing small dry flies to rising fish for example.
 Modern day fiberglass rods however allow you to target big species such as redfish or musky as well.

 Good casters can easily cover distances of 30 – 50 feet with a fiberglass rod.
 However, where fiberglass really shines is in tight quarters and when short but precise casts are needed.
 The deep flexing of fiberglass fly rods serves as an extra shock absorber allowing you to fish delicate tippets of 6x/7x.

-Best Fiberglass Fly Rods Quick Answer List
+Best Fiberglass Fly Rod Quick Answer List

-Best Fiberglass Fly Rods on the Market
+Best Fiberglass Fly Rods on the Market in 2022

-We now want to take a look at what’s out there and recommend a few fiberglass fly rods to you.
+We now want to take a look at what’s out there and recommend a few fiberglass rods to you.

 The Moonshine Rod Co.
 The Revival Series is a great way to enter the world of fiberglass.
 It comes in two versions: a 3wt – 7′ – 3pc model for small creeks and streams and a 5wt – 8′ – 3 pc as a classic trout fly rod.